 The fuel flow meter displays gallons/hour or liters/hour according to operator preference.
 Select the desired unit of measurement by setting the selector switch on the back of the gauge during installation.

-- 1. Selector switch - The fuel consumption meter and fuel economy meter will indicate the same unit of measurement and "mode" (mode) buttons at the same time.
+- 1. Selector switch - The fuel consumption meter and fuel economy meter will indicate the same unit of measurement.

+time.

 Fuel consumption meter